jenschristianschroder/TokenReplacerPlugin/README.md

    ]
 }
 ```
-TrimMaxLength: defines if the field value should be trimmed to not exceed field MaxLength.
+* TrimMaxLength: defines if the field value should be trimmed to not exceed field MaxLength.
 Note, field value will only be trimmed if the value is longer than the token (example: token: 123, value: 12345).
-Token: This will be the text that will be replaced
+* Token: This will be the text that will be replaced
-Value: This is the value that tokens will be replaced with
+* Value: This is the value that tokens will be replaced with
-Fields: This is an array of fields to which the token replacement should be applied
+* Fields: This is an array of fields to which the token replacement should be applied

-Register step
+## Register step example
 ![image](https://user-images.githubusercontent.com/24893229/146395655-0cca4261-ec4b-4e84-beea-86e8e73ed1e5.png)